PranavPatil7/Netflix_backend_Implementation/README.md

 ![banner](./assets/banner.png)

-Here we implemented a sample of Netflix's backend.
-We had designed a Domain Driven Architecture using microservices and Kafka.
-In order to simulate a real scenario, we pick up a real dataset with 1,000 of the most popular movies on IMDB in the last 10 years.
+Here I implemented a sample of Netflix's backend.
+I had designed a Domain Driven Architecture using microservices and Kafka.
+In order to simulate a real scenario, I pick up a real dataset with 1,000 of the most popular movies on IMDB in the last 10 years.

 **Keywords**: microservice, python, kafka, flask, restful-api

 ## Motivation

-As an home work for my Master of Business Administration class in [Software Engineer](https://www.fiap.com.br/mba/mba-em-engenharia-de-software/) at [FIAP](https://www.fiap.com.br/), we decided to propose a backend implementation for Netflix.

-With this implementation we intend to provide APIs to:
+With this implementation I intend to provide APIs to:
 - List movies by gender
 - Visualize movie details
 - Provide a vote option to like movies